-On January 1, 2012, the Company launched a DRIP, under which eligible shareholders were able to elect to participate commencing with the Company's first quarter 2012 cash dividend on its Common Shares.
+On July 30, 2020, the Company reinstated the DRIP which was launched on January 1, 2012.
 The DRIP provides eligible shareholders with an alternative to receiving their quarterly cash dividends on Common Shares.
 Under the DRIP, eligible shareholders that so elect accumulate additional Common Shares by reinvesting their quarterly cash dividends on the applicable dividend payment date in new Common Shares issued from treasury.
 Participation in the DRIP is optional.
 Those shareholders who did not enrol, or have not enrolled, in the DRIP are still entitled to receive their quarterly cash dividends on their Common Shares.